sumandey7684/GyaanSaar-AI/README.md

 ### Features

-- **Article Summarization:** Input any article URL, and Kshitij will provide you with a concise summary.
+- **Article Summarization:** Input any article URL, and GyaanSaar will provide you with a concise summary.
 - **Limitations:** Please note that there is a limit of 50 requests per month due to API restrictions.
 - **Technology Stack:** Developed with Next.js 14.1.4 and Tailwind CSS for a sleek and responsive user interface.
 Additionally, it utilizes GSAP and Framer Motion for delightful animations and smooth transitions.